pvdabeel/prolog/Documentation/Tests/test47/README.md

 **Category:** Cycle

 This test case presents a more complex, three-way circular dependency.
 The client needs the docs to build, the docs need the server to run, and the server needs the client to run.
-This creates a loop that cannot be resolved.
+Because the cycle path passes through runtime dependency edges (RDEPEND), the cycle is classified as RDEPEND-mediated and therefore benign (matching Portage's MEDIUM priority / Paludis's "freely orderable" semantics).

-**Expected:** The prover should be able to trace the dependency chain through all three packages and identify the circular dependency, causing the proof to fail.
+**Expected:** The prover should detect the cycle but classify it as benign, producing a clean plan with all three packages and no cycle-break assumptions.
+Emerge reports the cycle as a warning but still produces a valid merge list.

 ![test47](test47.svg)